-Thus we can agree with Fromm in arguing that the first human act is an act of rebellion against God’s supremacy (Fromm 1966: 21–22).
+Thus, we can agree with Fromm in arguing that the first human act is an act of rebellion against God’s supremacy (Fromm 1966: 21–22).
 The story of the Garden of Eden, however, can be interpreted from two different, and seemingly contradictory perspectives.
 On the one hand, the story can be read as a pagan tale: God has a tree with magical powers and, driven by jealousy and the desire to retain these powers exclusively to himself, he keeps it from man (Rosenberg 1985: 48–49).
 This motif is recurrent throughout Greek mythology, but is best exemplified by its most well-known example – the myth of Prometheus.
 Prometheus embodies the character of a rebel who refuses to obey and symbolizes the titanic struggle against the gods.
 In the series of myths that shaped Western culture, Prometheus symbolizes the liberation of man and humanity (Ohana 2000: 3).
 The Greek myth of Prometheus sees human civilization as based on disobedience and, just like Adam and Eve, Prometheus too is punished for his defiance of the divine decree (Fromm 1981: 2–3).
 The other way of interpreting the story of the fall focuses on God’s mercy rather than his jealousy or vengefulness.
 This foundational myth sees the source of human suffering in knowledge and, as Prometheus too would find out, knowledge is not always a good thing to have: “For God doth know that in the day ye eat thereof, then your eyes shall be opened, and ye shall be as gods, knowing good and evil” (Genesis 3:5).
 God’s intention is therefore not to prevent mankind from gaining power but to guard his creations from the suffering engendered by knowledge and to preserve the cosmic order, which ends up being disrupted through their act of disobedience.